Organizations speaking out ahead of medical marijuana vote

 “What we want to do is we want the public to be aware that from cancer, multiple sclerosis, PTSD, epilepsy; that there are a host of illnesses that medical marijuana has been very effective in treating,” he said.

-However what Green calls a win-win, some members from the business community are calling a mistake.

-Roy Williams, president and CEO of the Oklahoma City Chamber of Commerce, said they are not against medical marijuana as a whole but there could be problems for businesses that wish to remain drug-free.
+However, what Green calls a win-win, some members from the business community are calling a mistake.
+Roy Williams, president and CEO of the Oklahoma City Chamber of Commerce, said they are not against medical marijuana as a whole, but there could be problems for businesses that wish to remain drug-free.

 “If you’re an employer and you have truck drivers, do you want that truck driver to be smoking marijuana at work because they have a medical prescription?
 If you’re a manufacturer, do you want them handling dangerous equipment with that?”
 Williams asked.
 “The concern here is that it’s wide open, that there’s really no restrictions on who gets it.”